• Skip to primary navigation

 Do You Have the Habits of Wealthy People?

 Developing wealthy habits takes time, so if you have a low score, don’t be discouraged!
-It’s taken me most of my adult life to develop the habits of wealthy people.
+It’s taken me most of my adult life to develop the habits that will make us rich one day.

 At this point in my life I’m still not wealthy, but I’m well on my way.
 I just have to continue the wealthy habits I’ve developed and eventually I’ll be financially independent.